TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/common/bim/README.md

 The Boot Image manager (BIM) project demonstrates how to select, copy and run an image located in the internal flash.
 This project supports two variants on on-chip OAD methodologies.
 One case is where there is a user application & the other image present on internal flash is the persistent application.
 The other case is the dual-image OAD case, where the internal flash is treated like two slots and there can be two user applications, one in each slot.
-The dual-image BIM variant provides anti-roll back protection, by preventing booting into an image with lower security version than the current valid image, if present.
-The dual-image variant also supports optionally switching between two valid images, or erasing out invalid images.
+The dual-image BIM is explained in more details under dual/README.md.
 BIM always performs sign verifcation check & security version check, if applicable, to deem an image valid & boot into it.

 This project is independent of any protocol stack.